unina-icaros/dvrk-vrep/README.md

 # Install
 The repository contains both some V-REP scenes and ROS code to control the simulated dvrk-ros
-* Download V-REP from the official webpage
+* Download V-REP from the official webpage: http://www.coppeliarobotics.com/
 * To use the symulator with ROS download and compile the V-REP ROS interface as described in: https://github.com/CoppeliaRobotics/v_repExtRosInterface

 # List of Folders: